Trigger Order of Execution

 Step 9: Execute the workflow rules.

-Step 10: If there are workflow field updates then execute the field update.
+Step 10: If there are workflow rules that result in field updates.
+Execute the field updates.

-Step 11: If the record was updated with a workflow field update then execute before and after triggers created on the object in the context again but only once.
+Step 11: If the record was updated via a workflow field update, execute the before and after triggers on the object in the context again, but only once.

 Step 12: Execute the processes and flows on that record.